Betty Thomas: Second City

 Thomas came to her entertainment career by a circuitous route.
 While working as an artist and school teacher, she became a waitress at The Second City to earn extra cash for a trip abroad.
 While waiting on tables, Thomas was encouraged to try out for the troupe, and subsequently joined the company.

 She was praised for her brassy and outspoken performances, and became the first woman to direct one of their MainStage theatre productions.
 Thomas also worked with several up and coming Second City alumni, most notably Bill Murray.
 When The Second City opened a Los Angeles branch, Thomas moved west.
 She later reunited with some of the Second City cast members when she appeared as special guest star in a 1983 episode of SCTV.

 Career

 Acting career

 Upon her arrival in Los Angeles, Thomas received many bit parts in low-budget films like Chesty Anderson, USN (1976), the Robert Zemeckis film Used Cars (1980) as well as sketch comedy films like Tunnel Vision (1975), and Loose Shoes (1980), the latter of which featured Second City classmate Bill Murray.
-She also appeared in the 1989 film Troop Beverly Hills, starring Shelley Long.

 While Thomas had been building her career in comedy, her breakthrough role as an actress came when she was cast in the role of police officer (later Sergeant) Lucy Bates on the TV series Hill Street Blues (1981–87).
 Over the course of the series her character goes from inexperienced rookie to confident sergeant.
 She received seven Emmy nominations for best supporting actress, and took home the award for the 1984–85 season.